Key differences between deeds and agreements

 Execution pursuant to the Corporations Act 2001 (Cth) – two signatories or one signatory

-The same considerations apply here as those raised earlier in the Execution of Agreements section of this app in relation to execution by a company in its own (non-trustee) capacity by fixing its common seal, witnessed by two signatories or the sole director and (if it has one) secretary of a proprietary company.
-Reference should be made to that commentary if you are seeking to rely on s 127(2) of the Corporations Act to allow an agreement to be executed by a company in its trustee capacity by fixing its common seal.
+The same considerations apply here as those raised earlier in the Execution of Agreements section of this document in relation to execution by a company in its own (non-trustee) capacity by fixing its common seal, witnessed by two signatories or the sole director and (if it has one) secretary of a proprietary company.
+Reference should be made to that commentary if you are seeking to rely on section 127(2) of the Corporations Act to allow an agreement to be executed by a company in its trustee capacity by fixing its common seal.

 Ensure the correct people witness the fixing of the seal